The festival of Janmashtami commemorates the birthday of Lord Krishna

 Where is Krishna Janmashtami Celebrated:

 Throughout India.
 One of the best places to experience the festival is in the city of Mumbai.
-Celebrations take place at hundreds of locations throughout the city.
-The huge ISKCON temple complex, in the beach side suburb of Juhu, also runs a three day cultural program.
+Celebrations take place at hundreds of locations across the city and Maharashtra Tourism runs special buses for foreign tourists.
+The huge ISKCON temple complex, in the beach side suburb of Juhu, also has a special festival program.
 In Mathura, the birthplace of Lord Krishna in northern India, temples are brightly decorated for the occasion, many with displays depicting important scenes from the life of Lord Krishna.

 Where to Stay in Mathura and Vrindavan

 How Krishna Janmashtami is Celebrated:

 The highlight of the festival, which takes place on the second day especially in Mumbai, is the Dahi Handi

 .
 This is where clay pots containing butter, curd, and money are strung up high from buildings and young Govindas form a human pyramid